sagemath/trac_to_gh/Issue 6161.md

 # Issue 6161: Polynomial rings have no coercion map to themselves

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6161

 Original creator: SimonKing